Marketing to Gen Z: 4 Things to Think About

 In terms of interacting with brand content, per WP Engine, previous generations overwhelmingly prefer information over entertainment.
 However, 26% of Gen Z chooses entertainment over being informed.
 While Gen Zers appreciate content that educates, humor and entertainment also matter.
 Creating authentic content that informs and entertains will be a big challenge for marketers.
 Getting it right will require more experimentation and an increased willingness to take chances.

 4. Work to Create a Seamless Shopping Experience

-This is one of the clearest examples of how Gen Z doesn’t distinguish between online and offline.
+This is one of the clearest examples of how marketing to Gen Z doesn’t distinguish between online and offline.
 Gen Zers are comfortable ordering products via a company’s website or app.
 But more than any other generation, Gen Z prefers businesses that have online presences and physical storefronts.